Robots are already here – well, at least the very essence of them.

 Rules-based bots also aren’t yet intelligent enough to enter into human-like conversations.
 Their operations lack subtleness and leave customers dissatisfied upon realizing they weren’t talking to a real person after all.

-But the biggest challenge in developing efficient chatbots is the lack of access to big data about human interactions.
+Perhaps the biggest challenge in developing efficient chatbots is the lack of access to big data about human interactions.
 You see, the software needs to learn how humans interact to be able to act like one of them.
 At the moment only a few companies hold such big data.
 This means that the majority of businesses, for now, are not able to build chatbots intelligent enough to pass for humans.

 Automated Customer Service Applications